Juniper Men’s Elite Invitational 5K and Silicon Valley Bank Elite Women’s Invitational 5K

-The Association of Road Race Statisticians ranks the elite men’s and women’s races at the Applied Materials Silicon Valley Turkey Trot high on their lists of 5Ks in the WORLD that have produced the most “quality performances.”
+The Association of Road Race Statisticians ranks the elite men’s and women’s races at the Applied Materials Silicon Valley Turkey Trot as one of the 5Ks in the WORLD that have produced the most “quality performances.”
 In 2014, the U.S. 5K road record for Junior women (ages 19 and-under) was set by Alexa Efraimson, Read more here.

 - Separate races for elite men and elite women

-Pacific Gas and Electric Company PA/USATF Men’s 5K Championship and El Camino Hospital PA/USATF Women’s 5K Championship
+PA/USATF Men’s 5K and El Camino Hospital PA/USATF Women’s 5K Non-Championship Races

 Both elite races take place concurrently with the respective Pacific Association USA Track & Field 5K women’s and men’s races, giving PA/USATF athletes an opportunity to run with world-class competition.
 In addition to elite and PA/USATF race prize funds, overall winners receive a commemorative trophy.
 The second place and third place men and women, plus first master (age 40 and over) athletes receive medals.